-During the year Council welcomed four new members: Michelle Ash, James Parsons, Elizabeth Hill-Taiaroa and newly elected LUSA President Demetrio Cooper.
 I would like to thank all Council members for undertaking their responsibilities with great professionalism, commitment and enthusiasm.

-On behalf of Council, I would like to thank Jaime Shone, Rob Hewett, Puamiria Parata-Goodall and Amy Wells for their services to Lincoln as Council members.
-In addition, I wish to extend my heartfelt thanks to all members of the academic and professional staff for their generous support of their colleagues, students and members of the wider University community.
+During the year Council welcomed four new members: Michelle Ash, James Parsons, Elizabeth Hill-Taiaroa and newly elected LUSA President Demetrio Cooper to thank Jaime Shone, Rob Hewett, Puamiria Parata-Goodall and Amy Wells for their services to Lincoln.
+In addition.
+I wish to extend my heartfelt thanks to all members of the academic and professional staff for their generous support of their colleagues, students and members of the wider University community.